 A report from Author Earnings confirms that self-published titles are gaining enormous traction in the book market, and in particular, ebook sales.

 From humble and amateur beginnings only a few short years ago, Indie publishing has reduced the Big Five publishers to only 16% of the Amazon ebook market.

-While the data is only drawn from Amazon sales, their market dominance is so large that one can easily believe that it represents a trend across the whole publishing industry.
+The data is from Amazon sales.
+With Amazon’s market dominance being so large, one can easily believe that it represents a trend across the whole publishing industry.